-Faculty, students, residents and staff of the College of Nursing shall follow the Fire Safety policy specific to the Residence as applicable.
 During clinical experience within OSF Saint Francis Medical Center, faculty and students shall follow Medical Center policy in regard to Fire Safety, specifically the policy for the assigned clinical area.
-It is the responsibility of Faculty to inform students of specific policies governing assigned clinical areas.
+Student and employees must be aware of specific policies governing assigned clinical areas and the evacuation procedures.
+It is the responsibility of faculty to inform students of specific policies governing assigned clinical areas.